 by Mike Knaak

 A majority of parents are satisfied with how Sartell-St. Stephen schools are handling hybrid and distance learning this fall, but results of the district’s latest survey shows room for improvement in communication.
-And parents and educators agree they’d like to have students back in school full time.

 Almost 64 percent of responses described the overall school year as Excellent or Good, with another 28.7 percent rating it is Fair.
 When asked to describe the adjustment to this school year, 45 percent said they are doing well while another 42.5 percent said they are adjusting, but it has been difficult.

 Along with specific responses, the survey solicited detailed comments.
 Kay Nelson, assistant superintendent, said there were notes of gratitude for staff.
 She called those comments “heartwarming.
 The community recognizes what our staff is doing.”

 This is the fourth survey the district has conducted since March; how to keep all students challenged and moving ahead is a constant topic.

 While more than 70 percent of respondents rated the amount of homework as Just Right, about equal numbers of parents thought it was Too Much (11.4 percent) or Too Little (9.8 percent).